-The Board is asked to review a request for a Minor Modification to the Conditional Use Permit for the Winmore Village Mixed Use project at 1400 Homestead Road for the addition of a swim club and fruit orchards.
-The request involves adding a swimming pool, patio / decking, and a clubhouse / changing facility as well as the addition of fruit orchards within the open space.
+The Board is asked to review a request for a Minor Modification to the Conditional Use Permit for the Winmore Village Mixed Use project at 1400 Homestead Road for the addition of a swim club.
+The request involves adding a swimming pool, patio / decking, and a clubhouse / changing facility within the open space.
 Town Staff recommends that the Board of Aldermen deliberate and make a decision regarding the CUP Minor Modification request.